About the Global Authentic Memory Initiative

 Multi-stakeholder governance

 Currently overseen by a non-profit executive structure with an academic advisory board.
-As GAMI scales, we intend to expand into a multi-stakeholder model — drawing in memory institutions, academic representatives, and civil-society stewards — so that the infrastructure is governed by the communities whose collections it protects.
+As GAMI grows, we intend to expand into a multi-stakeholder model that draws in memory institutions, academic representatives, and civil-society stewards, so that the infrastructure is governed by the communities whose collections it protects.

 Where We Stand

-A short, honest account of where the project is, what is operational, and what is next.
+A short, honest account of where the project currently stands, what is operational, and what is on the horizon.

 Foundation